mikhaill/mikhaill.github.io/6_Lifecycle_and_Other_Considerations.md

 - Are you interested in a business with fewer, higher margin customers or a mass, lower margin offering
 - You pricing point will determine wether you need a no-touch, low-touch or a high-touch sales operation.
 -- Some products, due to complexity, even at low cost require human touch

+Be careful of pricing scheme getting too complex.
+You can maximize revenue with a range of services that appeal to multiple customer segments, but the reasons for breaking up your product need to be conveyed clearly in the prices or customers will walk away.
+The pricing complexity that deters customers stems from an emphasis on creating a boatload of undesirable features that don’t justify the prices of the services that include them.

+The price you settle on will not be final.
+It will evolve over time as you learn how customers use your product.

+Price sensitive customers get limited plans, value sensitive customers get the VIP plan.

+Too few tiers leaves cash on the table but too many tiers is just as bad confusing customers.